 Of the beneficiaries receiving any SUD service in the managed care model population, Anthem served the majority of beneficiaries in CY 2018 (n= 9,361).
 MDwise served 3,799 beneficiaries, MHS served 3,531 and CareSource served 1,543.
 All but one region had increases in the number of Medicaid beneficiaries receiving any SUD services.

-Refer to pages V-58 through V-63 for details.
+Refer to pages V-59 through V-64, and Appendix G, for MCE and regional details.